radicalkjax/Athena/Athena/README.md

 npx expo start

 # For web development (recommended approach)
-npm run start:web
+npx serve dist
 ```

-> **Note:** The `npm run start:web` command is the recommended way to run the web version of the app.
-It builds the app with environment variables properly bundled and serves it using a static file server.
+> **Note:** The `npx serve dist` command is the recommended way to run the web version of the app.
+It serves the built app from the dist directory using a static file server.

 ## Environment Variables